-Now technically, if we play by the rules above this sorbet is a total cheats versions, because not only is it healthier than traditional sorbets, but it's so quick and easy to make too - no ice cream machine needed!
-It doesn't require the addition of any extra sugar, and instead consists of blended frozen mango and coconut milk which produces the loveliest and creamiest (yet still so fruity and light) dessert.
-To add a bit more spunk, after blending the mango and scooping into a container you can top it with blended frozen raspberries, which gives a neat ripple effect and pop of flavour when later scooped, just like a ripple ice cream.
+Now technically, if we play by the rules above this sorbet is a bit of a cheats versions, because it's so quick and easy to make - no ice cream machine needed!
+It also doesn't require the addition of any extra sugar, and instead the base consists of just blended frozen mango and coconut milk which produces the loveliest and creamiest (yet fruity and light) dessert.
+To add a bit more spunk, you can added blended frozen raspberries to the top of the mix before freezing, which gives a neat ripple effect and pop of flavour when later scooped, just like a ripple ice cream.

 Aside from their delicious tropical flavour, mangoes are a wonderful source of nutrients, especially beta-carotene, a plant-based pigment that's also responsible for giving mangoes their lovely yellow-orange hue.
 Beta-carotene is converted to vitamin A in the body, which plays an important role as an free-radical fighting antioxidant, in healthy eyesight, skin and immunity.